Recognition of same-sex unions in El Salvador: Attempts to pass constitutional ban

-Legal challenges

-In August 2016, a law student filed a lawsuit with the Supreme Court of El Salvador seeking the nullification of article 11 of the Family Code, which defines marriage as the "union of a man and a woman".
-Calling the law discriminatory and explaining the lack of gendered terms used in Article 34 of the Constitution of El Salvador's summary of marriage, the lawsuit sought to allow same-sex couples to marry.
-On 20 December 2016, the Supreme Court dismissed the lawsuit on a legal technicality.
-A second lawsuit against article 11 was filed on 11 November 2016, but it was dismissed by the Supreme Court on procedural grounds on 17 January 2019.

-On 9 August 2019, a case challenging article 11 of the Family Code was admitted to the Constitutional Court.
-Originally filed in 2016 by activist Gabriel Gasteazoro, the case alleges that the provisions outlawing same-sex marriages in the Family Code are unconstitutional.
-A ruling was expected in the first three months of 2020, but was not issued.

 2018 Inter-American Court of Human Rights advisory opinion

 On 9 January 2018, the Inter-American Court of Human Rights (IACHR) issued an advisory opinion that parties to the American Convention on Human Rights should grant same-sex couples "accession to all existing domestic legal systems of family registration, including marriage, along with all rights that derive from marriage".
 The advisory opinion states that:

 The State must recognize and guarantee all rights derived from a family bond between persons of the same sex in accordance with the provisions of Articles 11.2 and 17.1 of the American Convention. (...) in accordance with articles 1.1, 2, 11.2, 17, and 24 of the American Convention, it is necessary to guarantee access to all the existing figures in domestic legal systems, including the right to marry. (..)
 To ensure the protection of all the rights of families formed by same-sex couples, without discrimination with respect to those that are constituted by heterosexual couples.

 El Salvador ratified the American Convention on Human Rights on 23 June 1978 and recognized the court's jurisdiction on 6 June 1995.
-In the wake of the ruling, LGBT groups have urged the Government of El Salvador to abide by the decision and legalise same-sex marriage.
+In the wake of the ruling, LGBT groups urged the government to abide by the decision and legalise same-sex marriage.
+Activists had already filed lawsuits challenging the constitutionality of the Family Code prior to the IACHR opinion.
+In August 2016, a law student submitted such a lawsuit with the Supreme Court of El Salvador.
+Calling the law discriminatory and explaining the lack of gendered terms used in Article 34 of the Constitution's summary of marriage, the lawsuit sought to allow same-sex couples to marry.
+On 20 December 2016, the Supreme Court dismissed the lawsuit on a legal technicality.
+A second lawsuit was filed on 11 November 2016, but was also dismissed by the Supreme Court on procedural grounds on 17 January 2019.
+On 9 August 2019, another case was admitted to the Constitutional Court.
+Originally filed in 2016 by activist Gabriel Gasteazoro, the case alleges that the provisions outlawing same-sex marriages in the Family Code are unconstitutional.
+A ruling was expected in the first three months of 2020, but was not issued.